 Evictions in Georgia

-Georgia landlords can start the eviction process after providing a reason for eviction.
-Landlords can evict for the following reasons:
+Georgia landlords can start the eviction process for the following reasons:

 Security Deposits in Georgia

-- Allowable Deductions – Unpaid rent, utilities, late rent/pet fees, physical damage, costs due to abandonment or a breach of the lease, cleaning costs
+- Allowable Deductions: Unpaid rent, utilities, late fees, pet fees, physical damage excluding normal wear and tear, costs due to abandonment or a breach of the lease, and cleaning costs

 - Max.
-Penalty for Late Return –3x amount wrongfully withheld plus attorneys’ fees
+Penalty for Late Return: Tenants can sue for three times the amount wrongfully withheld plus attorneys’ fees

 Lease Termination in Georgia

 Landlords and tenants in Georgia have different notice requirements.
-Landlords must always give 60-days’ notice to terminate any lease.
+Landlords must give 60 days’ notice to terminate any lease, except there is no statute that specifies the notice period when the tenant is on a week-to-week lease.

 Rent Payment Frequency | Notice Needed |